 In Civilization VI, your objective is to build a lasting civilization that outshines the rest.
 You will get to play with one of the great personalities of history, such as Saladin, Peter the Great, or Gandhi.

 The game is all about resource gathering and extending your territory in a safe manner.
 You need to constantly deal with the threat of war and master diplomacy if you don’t want to find yourself surrounded by enemies.

 Like Empire Earth, you start in the distant past and then gradually build your civilization over the course of many centuries.
 This is not a game that focuses on a short and highly specific period in human history.
 Rather, it lets you develop across millennia and forge a name for yourself.

 This game was designed with complexity and replayability in mind.
-Usually, in an RTS game it doesn’t take long before you understand everything and start to get bored.
-But in Civilization 6, you constantly have a feeling that there’s more to be learned and that progress is never-ending.
+Usually, in an RTS game it doesn’t take long before you understand everything and lose interest.
+But in Civilization 6, you constantly have a feeling that there’s more to learn and that progress is never-ending.